 You might want to take a career course to help you maximize your time at IU.
-SoAAD students should consider taking ASCS-Q296 College to Career II: Navigate Your Arts and Sciences Experience.
+Art, design, and merchandising students may take ASCS-Q296 College to Career II: Navigate Your Arts and Sciences Experience.
 This course provides the opportunity for students to explore the relationship between their chosen field of study and life after graduation while developing a career and academic development plan for post-collegiate success.

 The job market